8 robots racing to win the delivery wars of 2019

 Meet the Loomo Delivery: a completely autonomous hauling robot debuted last week at CES 2019 by Segway, the personal mobility company (which seems to be doing lots of weird stuff these days).

 If the Loomo looks like an office copier, well, that may be because it’s actually designed for use in offices.
 Segway’s aim here seems to be to own delivery within the many offices in the world that are large enough to need their own automated internal delivery systems to replace their human counterparts.
-The company says it’s aiming at China’s booming delivery market too, where the “last-mile delivery and take-out services market has been rapidly expanding with an annual growth rate of 30% to 50%.”
+The company says it’s aiming at China’s booming delivery market too, where the “last-mile delivery and takeout services market has been rapidly expanding with an annual growth rate of 30% to 50%.”

 The company’s bot uses 4G or Wi-Fi to connect to the cloud to automatically set up map routes, adjust schedules, and be monitored by its human masters in real time.
 It can deliver a maximum weight of about 110 pounds.
-The technology that powers the Loomo Delivery bot is already available for pre-order–but as a “personal transporter” that hearkens back to the company’s most famous product.
+The technology that powers the Loomo Delivery bot is already available for preorder–but as a “personal transporter” that hearkens back to the company’s most famous product.
 The company says that the transporter’s success drove them to the development of Loomo Delivery.

 Anybotics and Continental